TM11153431/programmeerproject-6/progressbook.md

 # 21/06
 Added zooming on the linegraph.
 Having some issues with properly alignment the axes and ticks.
 Histogram works in a simplified form.
 There seems to be a sort of a gap in the measured speeds.
 They are either very high or relatively normal.

+# 22/06
+Fixed axes.
+Histogram placed well and updates correctly.
+All items are there and functional.
+Last week will be spent on answering the questions of the challenge and styling the page.